‘Love Island’ Finalist Demi Jones Stuns In Skimpy Metallic Bikini While Submerged Underwater

 The television personality flaunted her fantastic figure in a skimpy metallic bikini that left little to the imagination.
 Due to the fact that the water was somewhat murky, only her plunging halterneck top was visible.
 Her ample cleavage was put on full display.
 The color of the swimsuit also beautifully complemented her tan skin.

-Her wet hair had been slicked back, allowing fans to get a better view of her gorgeous face.
+Demi’s wet hair had been slicked back, allowing fans to get a better view of her gorgeous face.

 In the caption of the post, the social media sensation made mention of being in “[w]ater.”